turbot/steampipe-plugin-aws/docs/tables/aws_ssm_patch_baseline.md

 # Table: aws_ssm_patch_baseline

 A patch baseline defines which patches are approved for installation on your instances.
-It is possible to specify approved or rejected patches one by one.

 ## Examples